 FGCU Course: SYG 2000 Intro to Sociology (3) or SYG 2010 Social Problems (3)

 Acceptable Substitute: SYGX000 or SYGX010

-- Required Core Courses (42 credits)
+- Required Courses in the Major (42 credits)

 A minimum grade of C is required in each course